4GeeksAcademy/stefi1211--exercise-terminal-challenge/thecmdchallenge/kamehameha/dragon-ball-jokes.md

-What did Beerus say to Goku?
-Why don't you tell your son to "Gohan" home.

 How many Super Saiyans does it take to change a light bulb?
 Just one, but it will take him five episodes.